Ryan Cayabyab: Achievements

 The Music School of Ryan Cayabyab specializes in developing outstanding performance artists is run by Emmy Cayabyab, Ryan's wife.
 Established in 1986, the music studio has trained a whole generation of young singer-performers who have become nationally known Filipino performing artists.

 SMFPA

 Ryan Cayabyab was also the Executive and Artistic Director of the San Miguel Foundation for the Performing Arts for several years.
 He was the conductor of the San Miguel Philharmonic Orchestra (SMPO) and the San Miguel Master Chorale (SMMC).
-Under his direction, the SMPO and the SMMC recorded seven award-winning albums to date: Great Filipino Love Songs (2004), Great Original Pilipino Music by Ryan Cayabyab (2004), The Sacred Works of Ryan Cayabyab (2004), Pasko I and Pasko II (2005), Great Original Pilipino Music from the Movies (2006), and Dancing in the Rain (2006).
+Under his direction, the SMPO and the SMMC recorded seven albums to date: Great Filipino Love Songs (2004), Great Original Pilipino Music by Ryan Cayabyab (2004), The Sacred Works of Ryan Cayabyab (2004), Pasko I and Pasko II (2005), Great Original Pilipino Music from the Movies (2006), and Dancing in the Rain (2006).

-But in a swift and silent move, the big cheeses at San Miguel Corporation (SMC) have already disbanded the SMMC and the SMPO.
-Late January 2007, instrumentalists of the SMPO and SMMC were summoned one by one by the big bosses who informed them of the non-renewal of their contracts.
-Insider reports say that the SMC was "more inclined" on supporting its four professional basketball teams.

-Cayabyab said that he considered the experience with San Miguel as a learning one.
-The following are excerpts from the said interview by Rito Asilo of The Inquirer.

-The experience proved that it could work – because it did in our case!
-I learned so much from it.
-I still wouldn't consider the group world-class, but we were getting there!

-Five years is too short a time to build a good reputation.
-But, I didn't really see any malice in the management's decision to pull the plug.
-It might have had something to do with the viability of the company – there may have been a clamor from inside to cut the umbilical cord.
-And, I understand that they also have to answer to their stockholders.
-Perhaps this is something you need to ask them yourself.

 National Artist of the Philippines

 In 2018, Ryan Cayabyab was proclaimed National Artist of the Philippines for his contribution to Filipino music.